Osteophytes of the lumbar spine overview

 Spinal bone spur symptoms in the lumbar spine

 On its own, a bone spur does not cause any symptoms or pain.
 However, when a bone spur grows in the spine, there is an increased risk that it will compress a nearby nerve root or the spinal cord itself.
 If a bone spur in the lumbar (lower) spine pinches a nerve, the following symptoms could develop in the buttocks, legs and feet:

 - Muscle fatigue

 - Burning sensations

 - Difficulty walking

-- Loss of bladder or bowel control — a medical emergency requiring immediate treatment
+- Loss of bladder or bowel control — a medical emergency requiring immediate attention

 Treatments for a spinal bone spur

-For many patients, treatment for a spinal bone spur begin conservatively.
+For many patients, treatment for a spinal bone spur begins conservatively.
 Conservative treatments aim to relieve the symptoms of the condition.
 This can be accomplished through the following methods:

 - Pain medication